 VA-TEAM is designed to provide innovators with specialized business frameworks and essential tools for successful translation of biomedical technologies from the lab (concept) to the market (clinic).
 Through this program, the VA fosters the development and commercialization of early-stage biomedical technologies by engaging investigators who are interested in better understanding the value of their innovation in addressing an unmet market need.
 The curriculum and customized mentoring provided by the VA-TEAM Program are intended to guide investigators as they assess the commercial viability and potential business opportunity for their innovation.

-The VA-TEAM Program is a 24-week entrepreneurial training course, divided into two phases, and consists of two in-person events, weekly teleconferences, lectures, and coursework.
+The VA-TEAM Program is a 48-week entrepreneurial training course, divided into two phases.
+It consists of two in-person events, weekly teleconferences, lectures, and coursework.
 Participants in the Program will develop a comprehensive set of core skills that will enable them to:

 Evaluate whether a compelling unmet market need exists for their proposed solution